Lagrangian Dual Sections: A Topological Perspective on Hidden Convexity: Introduction

 The concavity for $\Voptf$ enables us to use the tools of convex optimization to approach the solution of \eqref{eq:constrained}.
 Depending on the particular application, it can be possible to reformulate the optimization problem \eqref{eq:constrained} as a semidefinite program or to use methods such as the ellipsoid algorithm.
 We illustrate these possibilities in the examples given throughout the introduction.

-Our broader aim is to illustrate deeper connections between topology and convexity.
-For example, we note that \cref{thm:connected_fibers}, which has the same conclusion as \Cref{thm:hidden_cvx} when $k=1$, gives a topological condition on $\cB$ which is simpler to check in some cases than the existence of a Lagrangian dual section.
-We also note that our results on convex reformulations for linear inverse spectral problems show connections between convex reformulations for linear inverse spectral problems and the Radon-Hurwitz numbers which appear prominently in algebraic topology.
+Our broader aim is to highlight deeper connections between topology and convexity.
+For example, our \cref{thm:connected_fibers} focuses on the case $k=1$, and yields the same conclusion as \Cref{thm:hidden_cvx} under a topological condition on $\cB$ that is simpler to check in some cases than the existence of a Lagrangian dual section.
+We also note that our results on convex reformulations for linear inverse spectral problems yield connections to Radon-Hurwitz numbers, which appear prominently in algebraic topology.

-For the rest of the introduction, we will give examples of fundamental optimization problems in \Cref{sec:matrix_optimization,subsec:UPP}.
-We will then preview our main results on whether these optimization problems correspond to sectioned functions.
-In \Cref{subsec:algorithms}, we will also consider algorithms which can be used to solve sectioned problems, both in their constrained and Lagrangian formulations.
+For the rest of the introduction, we will give examples of fundamental optimization problems in \Cref{sec:matrix_optimization,subsec:UPP}, and we will preview our results on conditions under which instances of these problems correspond to sectioned functions.
+In \Cref{subsec:algorithms}, we will also describe algorithms which can be used to solve sectioned problems, both in their constrained and Lagrangian formulations.